JoseRuiz01/MLRanking/README.md

 ### **1. Dataset Prepraration**
    Before training, we need to format our dataset appropriately for LightGBM:
-   - Read the data from the csv file with scores.
+   - Read the data from the *CSV* file with scores.
    - Categorical columns (`Query`, `Name`, `Component`, `System`, `Property`, `Measurement`) are encoded numerically.
    - A `Score_label` is created from the `Normalized_Score` to serve as the target variable.
    - Data is split into *train_dataset* and *test_dataset*.